This story was originally published and last updated .

-If you try to login or buy something in Chrome now, this is the UI you're likely to get when you tap in the text field.
-A pop-up appears right on top of or below the box and offers the different login, payment, or shipping address options you've saved with Chrome.
+Previously, if you tried to login or buy something in Chrome, this is the UI you were likely to get when you tapped in the text field.
+A pop-up appeared right on top of or below the box and offered the different login, payment, or shipping address options you've saved with Chrome.

-Current autofill interface is a pop-up near the text field.
+Previous autofill interface was a pop-up near the text field.

-On both Chrome Dev and Canary, a new UI has appeared for some users by default, but it's also available on Stable and Beta if you enable these two flags in chrome://flags
+Now, a new UI has started showing up for some users by default, but if you don't have it, you can manually enable with these two flags in chrome://flags

 - #autofill-keyboard-accessory-view (for passwords)